UNO-IST-Support/installPrismaVPNLinux-UNO/README.md

 Command: `globalprotect launch-ui`
 <br/>
 <br/>
-## If for any reason you need to uninstall this software, please run this command: `sudo dpkg -P GlobalProtect`
+## If you need to uninstall this software, please run this command: `sudo dpkg -P GlobalProtect`

 If you have any issues, please contact us in the Systems Office.